Timeboxing breakout sessions effectively

 People handle time pressure better when the instruction is concrete.

-Scenario: table asks for more time in every round
+How do you handle a table that asks for more time in every round?

 A table repeatedly says they are "almost there."
 If you always extend, timing collapses for everyone.